Shropshire’s Sacrifice in the Great War

 Royal British Legion Centenary Poppy Sculpture

-Over 80 Primary schools in Shropshire, and Telford & Wrekin have helped to create a one off sculpture which will stand as a lasting legacy to the 5,286 lives lost from Shropshire during the First World War.
+Over 80 Primary schools in Shropshire, and Telford & Wrekin have helped to create a one off sculpture commemorating the 5,286 lives lost from Shropshire during the First World War.

 We are also hosting special services on Wednesdays at 5pm to remember every single man and woman that made the ultimate sacrifice 100 years ago.